Indoor Track & Field - Boys Varsity

 HEAD COACH JOE SWAGART

 Coach Swagart attended college at the University of South Alabama, earning a B.S. in Mathematics & Statistics in 2004 and M. Ed. in Secondary Education in 2018.
 He is married to Nancy Swagart.
-He and his wife have three children: Owen, a 7th grader at Bayside Academy; Isaac, a 3rd grader at Bayside Academy; and Emersyn, a PK4 student at Bayside Academy.
+He and his wife have three children, each who attends Bayside Academy: Owen, Isaac, and Emersyn.